RubisetCie/vscodius/README.md

 ## Build

-Install and build all of the dependencies using `yarn`:
+Install and build all of the dependencies using `npm`:

 ```
-yarn
+npm install
 ```

 Then to build from a terminal:

 ```
-yarn compile
+npm run compile
 ```

 The incremental builder will do an initial full build and will display a message that includes the phrase "Finished compilation" once the initial build is complete.